 Kate left school with 'A' levels in English, History and Latin, and decided that travelling to Africa would be more beneficial than going to university.
 In 1988, aged 19 and with just £800 in her pocket, Kate set off for South Africa.
 Over the next year she worked as a (very bad) waitress, on a crocodile farm in Zambia, and as a truck driver for a safari company.
 By the summer of 1989, having crossed the entire African continent, she reached Cairo with £5 and no ticket home.

 In 1989, Kate got her first break in television – as a tea-maker and typist at a company that made corporate videos.
 Over the next few years she worked her way up to becoming a production assistant, then researcher, assistant producer and director.

-In 1997 Kate Humble joined the BBC as a senior researcher on Animal Hospital, presented by Rolf Harris.
+In 1997 Kate Humble joined the BBC as a senior researcher on Animal Hospital.
 Her travel and writing experience saw her move to the Holiday programme, where, on her second day in the office, she was asked to do a screen test.
 Within 2 weeks, Kate was presenting her first Holiday report, from a barge holiday on a French canal in driving rain and thick fog!